intel/dffml/docs/arch/alice/discussion/0023/reply_0055.md

 - https://singularityhub.com/2022/06/14/in-its-greatest-biology-feat-yet-ai-decoded-the-protein-complexes-that-house-our-dna/
   - once again we see the notion of the gatekeeper, with the dna as the nucleus and the gatekeeper filters inputs
+- TODO
+  - [ ] bisect to find out if we recently caused the lock issue #1394